lmmx/mdblocks/README.md

 ## TODO

+The trickier parts left to do involve 'here documents' or file literals, i.e. strings sent over a pipe or otherwise entered as STDIN which get treated as a file

 - Shell command execution, i.e. treat 'here documents'(?) (or however you call file literals piped over STDIN) the same as actual shell scripts
   - Is it possible to retrieve the full command from the history by `fc -e : 1`?
+- Improvements to `pybtickblock` when used with the `-c` flag to `python`
+  - Add the ability to use all flags with the `-c` flag to `pybtickblock`
+    - Currently, `-c` will 'consume' all other flags (it is possible to pass as `$python_arg`)
+  - Add function code to also ignore escaped colons (as for escaped single quotes)
+  - Print fancy text to TTY and non-fancy to clipboard